 Once the Splenda Brown Sugar blend is added to the bowl, add in 1/2 cup of ketchup.

-Now add in 2 teaspoons of Worcestershire sauce.
+Once the brown sugar and ketchup has been mixed together, add in 2 teaspoons of Worcestershire sauce.

 After you stir the Worcestershire sauce in, add in 2 teaspoons of reduced sodium soy sauce.

 You can also use regular Soy Sauce, or use Liquid Aminos or Coconut Aminos for a healthier alternative.

 Stir the soy sauce into the ketchup, brown sugar, and Worcestershire blend.